wbabuschak/PokemonTypeCalculator/README.md

 You may download and edit this program, but do not republish or claim ownership

 ## Author
-You can email me if you questions about the future of this project
+You can email me if you have questions about the future of this project